Ash Sarkar: Publications and commentary

-In her writings and commentary, Sarkar has expressed anti-imperialist, feminist, anti-fascist, and libertarian communist views.
+In her publications and commentary, Sarkar has expressed anti-imperialist, feminist, anti-fascist, and libertarian communist views.
 She has taken part in anti-racist, anti-fascist, and anti-Trump protests and in 2018 backed a hunger strike to protest against the detention of asylum seekers at Yarl's Wood Immigration Removal Centre.
 She supported the Stansted 15's actions against deportation flights.

 After a clip of her telling Piers Morgan on Good Morning Britain that she was "a communist" went viral, Sarkar clarified her views as libertarian communist, a "long termist" who supports the former Labour Party leader Jeremy Corbyn's anti-austerity policies.
 Sarkar has described her view on communism as being "about the desire to see the coercive structures of state dismantled, while also having fun.
 It's not about driving everybody down to the same level of abjection, but making aesthetic pleasures and luxuries available to all."

 After joining the Labour Party during the UK general election campaign in late 2019, Sarkar became closely associated in the media commentary on Corbyn's democratic socialist project.
 Sarkar announced that she had left the Labour Party in September 2021.

 In September 2018, Sarkar defended anti-Zionist activist Ewa Jasiewicz, who, together with Yonatan Shapira, had painted "Free Gaza and Palestine, liberate all ghettos" onto a wall of the Warsaw Ghetto.
 Jasiewicz was scheduled to speak at a Momentum conference that was running alongside the official Labour conference.
 Sarkar wrote on Twitter that Jasiewicz and Shapira's words were anti-racist, not anti-semitic.
 In 2019, Sarkar said that, on reflection, she should have "drawn a line between defending Ewa, criticising the coverage and being more critical of the action itself which I don't think was well thought out".

 In a 2018 interview with Teen Vogue, Sarkar described herself as being a "fierce critic" of the prison industrial complex, military industrial complex, the expanded use of drone warfare and the expansion of deportation under both Barack Obama and Donald Trump.
 She said the loss of jobs due to automation could give rise to fascism as a way of controlling the "surplus disposable population".
-Alternatively, the extra time created by automation could liberate people to "imagine different ways of living" and "pursu[ing] your passions".
+Alternatively, the extra time created by automation could liberate people to "imagine different ways of living" and "pursue your passions".
+In an interview, Sarkar said that she voted for the Green Party in the 2024 general election.

 In 2025, she released her debut book, Minority Rule.
 In the book and its promotion, she criticised identity politics, believing it to divide minorities and the working class.